 Primroses are available in vivacious colours and are ideal for naturalising as they will self-seed freely.
-With some varieties growing up to 20 cms, add statuesque and colour displays to your hanging baskets, beds, containers & borders.
+With some varieties growing up to 20cms, add statuesque and colour displays to your hanging baskets, beds, containers and borders.

 Top 5 tips for growing winter bedding plants

-- Grow winter bedding plants in window boxes, hanging baskets or patio pots – they’re more than just border plants.
+- Grow them in window boxes, hanging baskets or patio pots – they’re more than just border plants.

-- Make sure you replenish any compost before planting winter bedding plants, as most of the nutrients would’ve been used up by your summer bedding scheme.
+- Make sure you replenish any compost before planting, as most of the nutrients would’ve been used up by your summer bedding scheme.

-- Water winter bedding plants sparingly after longer dry spells.
-Overwatering can lead to rot.
+- Water plants sparingly after longer dry spells, as overwatering can lead to rot.

-- Encourage more blooms on your winter bedding plants by deadheading any spent flowers.
+- Encourage more blooms by deadheading any spent flowers.

 - Make sure you pick varieties that can withstand the colder temperatures and heavy rain of UK winters.